-K-9 Healers was founded in order to enrich the relationship between people and their canines.
+K-9 Healers was founded by professional dog trainer Gail Furst to enrich the relationship between people and their canine companions.

-Gail is a member of The Pet Professional Guild, The Association for Force-Free Pet Professionals
+She is a member of The Pet Professional Guild and The Association for Force-Free Pet Professionals.

 Experience & Personal Life